MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-The reason for the code coverage being just lower than 100% in the file model.py is that lines 44 and 46 are related to edge-case checks in the _init_.py.
+The code coverage is just below 100% for the model.py script.
+Lines 44 and 46 are related to edge-case checks in the _init_.py.
 These checks handle invalid configurations (e.g., missing or invalid parameters) that are not triggered in the current test setup, as we assumed valid configurations were always to be provided.

-The code coverage being 45% for predict_model.py is:
+The code coverage is 45% for predict_model.py.
+Test focus on testing the core logic of the model.
+Following elements of the script are not tested:

-1: the functionality for loading a checkpoint is not tested.
+1. The functionality for loading a checkpoint is not tested.
-2. parts of the code that utilize external data files is not tested
+2. Parts of the code that utilize external data files is not tested.
-3. the if _name_ == '_main_' is executed outside the pytest context
+3. The if _name_ == '_main_' is executed outside the pytest context.
-4. Command-line arguments aren't tested
+4. Command-line arguments aren't tested.
-5. Error handling, logging or sanity checks or not tested Thus, we focused more on testing the core logic of the model.
+5. Error handling, logging or sanity checks or not tested.

-The code coverage for train_model is merely 81% due to no testing of error handling and logging mechanisms.
-Instead, we focused on testing the core functionality of the argument parset, data loading and repoducibility.
+The code coverage for train_model is 81%.
+Error handling and logging mechanisms were not tested on.
+Instead, the focused lay testing the core functionality of the argument parser, data loading and repoducibility.

 ### Question 9